manixaist/pyclimber/README.md

 ![](http://i.imgur.com/6IYe49H.gif)

 ## Running the Game
-You will need the pygame and python3 files installed, as well as the images from my repository (e.g. .\\images\\*) wherever you copy the scripts.
+You will need the pygame and python 3.6 installed, as well as the images from my repository (e.g. .\\images\\*) wherever you copy the scripts.
 Cloning the repository is the easiest method, or download the whole thing.
 I don't have a lot of "extra" stuff in the repo

 ```
 python pyclimber.py